froyplus000/froyplus000/README.md

 ### Fun Facts

-- I learning web design and development for brand story telling with meaningful animation with GSAP
+- I'm learning web design and development for brand story telling with meaningful animation with GSAP
 - I like Game Development 🎮, will definitely create my first indie game🔥 When I have time 🥹
 - I enjoy taking care of myself, and cooking 🥘 but not so much of exercising 😣
 - I also love reading books, whether they’re about programming or fiction.